• Link to Facebook

 Easiest access will be by parking in the H Street parking and entering through the JCH&L Main Entrance.
 Follow the signage to “Caregiver’s Support.”

 The Caregiver’s Support Group is a program of the Alzheimer’s Association.
-The group meets at 4 p.m. on the second Thursday of each month in the JCH&L Clinic Conference Room.
+The group meets on the second Thursday of each month in the JCH&L Clinic Conference Room.

 The support group is designed for those who are caregivers and family members of those who have Alzheimer’s Disease or other dementias.
 The group provide an opportunity anyone interested to share their experiences with Alzheimer’s Disease and learn from other’s experiences.
 There is no cost, and no pre-registration required.